internetarchive/fatcat/guide/src/sources.md

 Progeny information (where the metadata comes from, or who "makes specific claims") is stored in edit metadata in the data model.
-Value-level attribution cna be achived by looking at the full edit history for an entity as a series of patches.
+Value-level attribution can be achieved by looking at the full edit history for an entity as a series of patches.